-The School is committed to the emotional wellbeing of its pupils, takes all allegations of bullying seriously, will investigate each one thoroughly and will take firm action against any behaviour intended to hurt or humiliate others.
-In extreme cases, if it is felt that a criminal offence has beencommitted (in terms of threatening behaviour or harassment) advice and assistance from the police may be sought.
+The School is committed to the emotional wellbeing of its pupils and takes all allegations of bullying seriously.
+All incidents of alleged bullying will be investigated thoroughly and before any adjustments or sanctions are imposed the School will work closely with the victim to ensure their views and wishes are considered.
+In extreme cases, if it is felt that a criminal offence has been committed (in terms of threatening behaviour or harassment) advice and assistance from the police may be sought.

-Although the School will usually try to reconcile bully and victim, and help them both to move forward, it will also deal with the bully by making use of the full range of sanctions detailed in the Behaviour Policy, up to and including permanent exclusion.
+The School will usually try to reconcile bully and victim, and help them both to move forward, the victim's wishes will always be considered before deciding on the most appropriate next steps and sanction.

 The School openly acknowledges the seriousness of bullying, and its potential to affect the social, mental and emotional health of the victim.
 Victims of bullying are likely to lose self-confidence and self-esteem, and even blame themselves for "inviting" the bullying behaviour.
 This unhappiness is likely to affect their concentration and impair their learning.
 Some victims may experience stress-related symptoms such as stomach aches and headaches, nightmares or anxiety attacks.
-Some may avoid being bullied by not going to school.
+Some may avoid being bullied by not attending school.
 In extreme cases, bullying can lead to serious self-harm and even suicide.